Farizerz/hyprland-dots/README.md

 - Wifi Menu
 - Bluetooth Menu
 - Battery Profile Menu (For laptops that support limit charging)

-To enable the feature, simply make the scripts executable

-    chmod +x ~/.config/scripts/rofi-wifi.sh
-    chmod +x ~/.config/scripts/rofi-bluetooth.sh
-    chmod +x ~/.config/scripts/rofi-battery.sh

-Do the same for all of the scripts.

 **(IMPORTANT)**
 Battery profile menu requires modifying the file system, basically it needs to execute the script without requiring the root password.